Artworking 101 and My Process Checklist: How to artwork, supply your designs to clients and ensure a smooth handover.

 • JPEG: High and low res with RGB colour mode

-Give your clients the chance to offer feedback or write a testimonial: I find that after providing my clients with the final files and issuing my final invoice is the PERFECT time to ask for feedback.
-You’ve recently chatted with them and provided support to them so it sets a lovely tone for you asking them to help you out by providing you with honest feedback.
+Give your clients the chance to offer feedback or write a testimonial: I find that after providing my clients with the final files, having a final chat and issuing my final invoice is the PERFECT time to ask for feedback.
+You’ve recently chatted with them and provided support to them, so it sets a lovely tone for you to ask them to help you out by providing you with honest feedback.
 I also use my testimonial questionnaire as an opportunity to ask for confirmation to post their project on my social media too.
-My contract already asks this question but I find that asking again means that they can actively confirm and they aren’t caught off guard.
+My contract already asks this question, but I find that asking again means that they can actively confirm, and they aren’t caught off guard.

 An example of how to organise your Artwork File, separately from your ‘Stage’ files